 If you have never heard about the Ocean Clean Up Project and want to understand how it works, go here.

-Today is another milestone day for the ocean clean upproject.
-Since its first release into the great pacific garbage patch in October last 2018, it wasn’t always smooth sailing.
+Today is another milestone day for the ocean clean-up project.
+Since its first release into the great pacific garbage patch in October 2018, it wasn’t always smooth sailing.

 The big U-shaped sausage wasn’t moving fast enough to keep the collected rubbish in its fangs.
-After some new adjustments and a smaller new system, it is now officially collecting floating plastic debris in the Pacific garbage patch.
+After some adjustments and a new system, it officially contains floating plastic debris in the Pacific garbage patch.